“Politeness is the poison of collaboration.” – Edwin Land

 Sometimes, it just takes a proverbial “slap in the face” to wake people up and tune them into what they are doing wrong and what they need to do right.

-P.S.
-Four years later, and we got an email from the team with an attached photo of a group hug, moments after they resolved a conflict using a hack they learnt from our time together.
+Recently (4 years after the Boot Camp), we got an email from the team with an attached photo of a group hug, moments after they resolved a conflict using a hack they learnt from our time together.
+The team is still strong and still pushing forward with their development.
 Now that’s what we call retention of learning!